 I couldn’t find my own shot of this, so I used Shukmei’s.
 She knows I would never fail to mention it her visual.
 So the beverages of choice in yon pictured pints glasses were a Bud Lite, a Bass and a Guinness.
 Can you guess who had what?
 No?
 Okay, well, Shuky had the Bud, I had the Bass and Pete the Guinness.
 The food was pretty good in terms of what we had.
 Pete and I had some kind of Souvlaki plate while Shuky had the hamburger.
 I recommend trying Karavas if you’re down near West Sixth street off Sixth Avenue.
 Alright, its now time to get back to the normal tasks at hand.

 Can you believe it?
 I know that I can’t because I didn’t expect to use this blog site as much as I ended up doing but that is okay because I love the freedom that it offers me as a provider of written and visual entertainment.
-When I launched PiercingKen.com you might remember that it originally had a Blogger account for a few posts.
-If you don’t recall this, that is okay because every post was imported into the new WordPress medium we moved to only a few months after beginning.
+When I launched PiercingKen.com, you might remember that it originally had a Blogger account for a few posts.
+If you don’t recall this, that is okay because every post was imported into the new WordPress medium we moved to only a few months after launching.
 Looking back on the creative year that it’s been I found a little surprise that I didn’t manage to start off the blog with an introductory post about its premise, but I guess I was just too eager to start delivering different content to a different audience from my PiercingMetal.com readership.

 Since launching the site, its been fortunate enough to develop its own fan base and readership and I was happy to find this being the case.
 I’ve really strove to do a lot of postings that reflect my interests and passions and to do so in a manner that brings you readers into the mix and leaves you hopefully wanting more.
 I have no master plans for the second years posts but I can say expect a little bit of the same, a little silliness and perhaps even something to inspire.
 I don’t think too deeply on this and I suggest that you just sit back and enjoy the offerings.
 I’ve gotten our Facebook page up and running so please be sure to “Like” us over there or even Following us on Twitter.
 The links for these are below.

 Closing up, thank you so very much for the time that you spend on this site.
 I truly appreciate it.